-PART II: The Kinetics
+PART II: "Mass Man" and Kinetics

-Ortega delivers what many take as an elitist view of 'masses' as having great potential danger due to its general ignorance of finer aspects of society.
+Let's take inventory of a few things we may agree: Ortega delivers what many take as an elitist view of 'masses' as having great potential danger due to its general ignorance of finer aspects of society.
 Yet, he categorically slams fascism as the tyranny of the bourgeois – a thuggish and violent pretense to history and heritage – and admits that such tyranny is also found among socialists and communists.
 Therefore, Mass Man is as pervasive as his race.

 Mass man is a principal character of the modern superstate; an inert, unthinking being hostile to the finer creations of aristocratic culture and easy prey for demagogues of every political persuasion.
 He is characterized by passivity, an appetite for entertainment and spectacles, and a hostility toward the sensitivity, discipline and training that are necessary prerequisites to aristocratic culture.

 What strikes me is the way Ortega defines the ignorance and profound ineptitude of Mass Man.
 A film quote from Men in Black comes to mind:

 A person is smart.
 People are dumb, panicky dangerous animals...